mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/iris_scratch_kmeans_clusters.png?raw=true)

-## k-median
+## K-median

-A clustering algorithm closely related to k-means.
+K-median is another clustering algorithm closely related to K-means.
 The practical difference between the two is as follows:

-* In k-means, centroids are determined by minimizing the sum of the squares of the distance between a centroid candidate and each of its examples.
+* In K-means, centroids are determined by minimizing the sum of the squares of the distance between a centroid candidate and each of its examples.
-* In k-median, centroids are determined by minimizing the sum of the distance between a centroid candidate and each of its examples.
+* In K-median, centroids are determined by minimizing the sum of the distance between a centroid candidate and each of its examples.

 K-medians owes its use to robustness of the median as a statistic.
 The mean is a measurement that is highly vulnerable to outliers.
 Even just one drastic outlier can pull the value of the mean away from the majority of the data set, which can be a high concern when operating on very large data sets.
 The median, on the other hand, is a statistic incredibly resistant to outliers, for in order to deter the median away from the bulk of the information, it requires at least 50% of the data to be contaminated